-Are you searching for acoustic soundproof foam that you can buy in Sydney?
+Are you searching for acoustic soundproof foam in Sydney?

 Acoustic foam is becoming a common inventory item on many people’s list in recent times, thanks to the rise of podcasts and videographers who are looking for a way of increasing the production value of their products and recording cleaner audio.
 But, whilst it is one of the more common uses, that’s not the only thing that acoustic foam can be used for.
 Here at The Foam Booth, we understand this, and therefore offer a cut-to-size, custom made service that is designed to suit every customer and every need.
-So, if you are based in Sydney and are looking for acoustic foam, look no further than The Foam Booth!
+So, if you are are looking for acoustic foam in Sydney, look no further than The Foam Booth!
 Read More

 What is Acoustic Foam and what is it used for?